ZiyueWang25/ZiyueWang25.github.io/_pages/about.md

 Education-wise, I got my master degree in Financial Engineering from the "[Best](https://quantnet.com/mfe-programs-rankings/)" program in the US.

-Hope you can find something fun / helpful here!
+Hope you can find something fun / helpful here.

-You can reach me at [ziyue.wang0125@gmail.com](https://mail.google.com/mail/u/0/?fs=1&tf=cm&source=mailto&to=ziyue.wang0125@gmail.com).